LeonCrashCode/Encoder-Decoder-Parser/README.md

 This implementation is based on the [dynet2.0 library](https://github.com/clab/dynet) for this software to function.
-The paper is "Encoder-Decoder Shift-Reduce Syntactic Parsing".
+The paper is "Encoder-Decoder Shift-Reduce Syntactic Parsing", and the codes of experiments are based on the branch v_old.

 ### Building